d-mcsorley/Gallus/Readme.md

 Speed
 -----

 Benchmarking Gallus vs Dapper I'd say Dapper is marginally faster but not by a great deal.
-While writing Gallus I always had an eye on performance but in many ways it is a naive implementation, my rationale was that if needed it could be optimised	at a later date.
+While writing Gallus I always had an eye on performance but in many ways it is a naïve implementation, my rationale was that if needed it could be optimised	at a later date.
 It is certainly no slouch though and I am very pleased with its performance so far.